 - Community service

-rates of recidivism for people who have obtained their GED while incarcerated.
+There is also some evidence that GED certificate programs are associated with increased earnings for individuals and decreased rates of recidivism for people who have obtained their GED while incarcerated.

 Examples of Rural High School Completion Programs Addressing SDOH: